 Operating strategies for managed lanes can be defined in four distinct categories: eligibility, responsiveness, pricing, and access control.
-The vehicle eligibility, traffic responsive control and pricing strategies focus primarily on demand-side considerations.
-Access control strategies encompass facility design characteristics that are related to the supply-side considerations.
+The vehicle eligibility, traffic responsive control and pricing strategies focus on demand-side considerations.
+Access control strategies encompass facility design characteristics that are supply-side considerations.
 In general, more restrictive and inflexible strategies require a more frequent re-evaluation as corridor travel conditions change.
-Strategy restrictions and simplicity, therefore, have a tendency to limit the flexibility required to manage demand over the potential range of traffic conditions.
-On the other hand, a comprehensive and flexible set of managed lane operating strategies will limit the frequency of such re-evaluations but may require more effort to implement.
+Therefore, strategy restrictions have a tendency to limit the flexibility required to manage demand over the potential range of traffic conditions.
+On the other hand, a comprehensive and flexible set of managed lane operating strategies will limit the frequency of such re-evaluations but may require more resources to operate and maintain.